Why Dihydrogen Monoxide (DHMO) Immersion?

 Is this some new treatment with the promise of youthful skin, wrinkle reduction, weight loss, and/or hair loss reversal?
-Does DHMO come from a plant that until recently was only known to indigenous tribes deep in the jungles of the world?
+Does DHMO come from a plant that until recently was only known to indigenous tribes deep in the world’s jungles?
 Can it make you wealthy, healthy, and wise from simple immersion in it?
-If we “but wait” can we obtain twice the product amount at the cost of a single product?
+If we “but wait,” can we obtain twice the product amount at the cost of a single product?
 “Stay tuned” to this blog article for more information on this exciting discovery that can revolutionize your life!

-Dihydrogen Monoxide (DHMO) is a colorless and odorless chemical compound, also referred to by some as Dihydrogen Oxide, Hydrogen Hydroxide, Hydronium Hydroxide, or simply Hydric acid.
-To know what DMHO is we can analyze the term “dihydrogen monoxide.”
+Dihydrogen Monoxide (DHMO) is a colorless and odorless chemical compound, referred to by some as Dihydrogen Oxide, Hydrogen Hydroxide, Hydronium Hydroxide, or simply Hydric acid.
+To know what DMHO is, we can analyze the term “dihydrogen monoxide.”
 The prefix “di-” in dihydrogen means “two,” the prefix “mon-” in monoxide means “one,” and oxide is a compound that contains one or more oxygen atoms.
 This means a molecule of DHMO has two hydrogen atoms and one oxygen atom consistent with its molecular formula.
 That is, DHMO has a chemical formula of H2O.
-Ok, you guessed it DHMO is simply another name for water!
-Water the transparent and nearly colorless chemical substance that is the main constituent of Earth’s streams, lakes, and oceans, and the fluids of most living organisms.
+Ok, you guessed it, DHMO is simply another name for water!
+Water is the transparent and nearly colorless chemical substance that is the main constituent of Earth’s streams, lakes, and oceans and the fluids of most living organisms.

 Consequently, this article is about water immersion.
 The picture with this article is of a water immersion taking place in the Philippines.
-(2) Apparently, the only container that would hold this precious individual was a drum that was repurposed for water immersion.
+(2) Apparently, the only container that would hold this precious individual was a repurposed drum for water immersion.
 So, why were they immersing this person in water?
-Perhaps it would be more obvious, similar to water vs DHMO if I called it water “baptism” instead of water “immersion.”
+Perhaps it would be more obvious, similar to water vs. DHMO, if I called it water “baptism” instead of water “immersion.”

-The word baptism is not the translation but rather the English letter equivalent (i.e., transliteration) of the Greek word bapitisma, the verb of the same lemma being baptizo.
-That is, it has no native meaning in the English language and must derive its meaning from the Greek word of which it is the spelling.
+The word baptism is not the translation but the English letter equivalent (i.e., transliteration) of the Greek word bapitisma, the verb of the same lemma being baptizo.
+It has no native meaning in the English language and must derive its meaning from the Greek word of which it is the spelling.

 Old Covenant Example

-Old Testament examples including Koine (i.e., common) Greek words from the Septuagint or LXX, an early Greek translation of the Hebrew Old Testament.
+Old Testament examples include Koine (i.e., common) Greek words from the Septuagint or LXX, an early Greek translation of the Hebrew Old Testament.

 The priest must dip [baptizo] his finger in the blood and sprinkle [rantizo] some of it seven times before the LORD toward the front of the veil-canopy of the sanctuary (Leviticus 4:6 NET)

-The first referring to the action of immersing the finger into the blood, and the second, speaking of the ritualism of sprinkling that blood.
+The first reference to the action of immersing the finger into the blood, and the second, speaking of the ritualism of sprinkling that blood.

 New Covenant Examples

-New Testament examples including Koine (Common) Greek words from the Greek New Testament:
+New Testament examples include Koine (Common) Greek words from the Greek New Testament: